subavarshinis/IBM-Project-17508-1659672731/README.md

 >## Project Objectives:

-  1.Preprocess the images.
+        1. Preprocess the images.

-  2.Applying the CNN algorithm to the dataset.
+        2. Applying the CNN algorithm to the dataset.

-  3.How deep neural networks detect the disease.
+        3. How deep neural networks detect the disease.

-  4.You will be able to know how to find the accuracy of the model.
+        4. You will be able to know how to find the accuracy of the model.

-  5.You will be able to build web applications using the Flask framework.
+        5. You will be able to build web applications using the Flask framework.

 ## Introduction